Hadokane/CCI_PP4_Radicool_Store/TESTING.md

 - [JSHint Validator](https://jshint.com/)

 I utilised JSHint as a validation tool for the "Checkout.JS" file.
-Which contains all of the projects internal JS used for Stripe and payment handling.
+Which contains all of the project's internal JS used for Stripe and payment handling.
 The validator passed Radicool's JS.

   - <details><summary>JSHint Validation</summary><img src="docs/testing/jshint.png"></details>